matthew-brett/psych-ug-r/canvas/r-on-chromebook.md

 *   [Install Linux on ChromeOS](https://chromeos.dev/en/linux/setup)
 *   Follow instructions on [this StackOverflow answer](https://stackoverflow.com/a/49620964/1939576) (but see my comment at the end of that answer).
-See below for full list of the commands we used.
+See the appendix below for full list of the commands we used.
 *   Run command `rstudio` from the terminal.
 Wait.

+Thanks to Eleanor Woolley for help testing this procedure.

 ## More notes